 Better yet, the understated colors and design of the Levante GTX Lo shoes make them easy to wear around town, to lunch, to the museum, even to dinner, without having to go back to your hotel to change shoes for a citified version.

 Women’s outdoors boots and shoes can often veer into the Skittle territory with colors, so it’s nice to see shoes that can function as hikers, yet “pass” as around-town kicks.

 The Lowa Levante GTX Lo women’s shoes come in graphite/jade (pictured), anthractite/rose, and navy/turquois combinations.
-The shoes list for $165 and $170 on the Lowa site.
+The shoes list for $170 on the Lowa site.